sbatson5/imposter-syndrome-blog/content/posts/2019-06-07---The-Art-of-the-Code-Review.md

 Another thing to consider is that I might have had a reason to _not_ use a Service that the developer hadn't thought of yet.
 We've all left comments on a PR asking "why did we do X?" or "can we use Y?" and then have the author of the PR reply with a perfectly reasonable explanation.

-This happens because sometimes *you lack the full context*.
+This happens because sometimes <strong>you lack the full context</strong>.

 ## See the forest for the trees